This document describes how to set up the development environment for ESF, which consists of the following components:

 Each workspace should be used with only one Eclipse install.
 You should avoid opening the workspace from more than one installation of Eclipse.

 For the purposes of this guide, only a single Eclipse installation will be covered.

-Download the current distribution of Eclipse for your OS from http://www.eclipse.org/downloads.
-Choose the Eclipse IDE for Java EE Developers.
+Download the current distribution of Eclipse for your OS from https://www.eclipse.org/downloads/packages/.
+Choose the Eclipse IDE for Enterprise Java Developers.

 Because there may potentially be future Eclipse installs extracted into this location, before doing anything else, rename the directory, such as eclipse\installs\juno1\.

 Once you begin using this Eclipse install, it should NOT be moved or renamed.

 An additional plugin, mToolkit, is needed to allow remote connectivity to an OSGi framework on a ESF-enabled target device.
 To install mToolkit into Eclipse, use the following steps:

 - Open the Help | Install New Software... menu.

 - Add the following URL as an update site based on your version of Eclipse